frederic-perez/AmE-dictionary/dictionary.md

 __ringside__
 __rip your wiring out__
 __riparian__ _Riparian woodland._
-__ripe__ :adj: __1__ When a fruit is ripe, it is time to pick it and eat it.
+__ripe__ :adj: :two: __1__ When a fruit is ripe, it is time to pick it and eat it.
 If you say the time is ripe, then now is the time for action.
 Ripe means ready.
 Fully developed or matured and ready to be eaten or used. __2__ Most suitable or right for a particular purpose. _A ripe subject._ _Ripe material._
 __ripened__ _adj_ Of wines, fruit, cheeses; having reached a desired or final condition. _Ripened peach._
 __riposte__
 __ripped__ _v_